FelixTheStudent/cellpypes/README.md

         them to *Unassigned*, but this behaviour can be controlled with the *replace\_overlap\_with* argument in `classify` and
         `plot_classes`.
--   A cell type can have multiple rules, as the above example shows for CD14+ Monocytes.
-Only cells for which all rules apply are counted to this cell type.
 -   There are Naive CD8+ T cells amongst the naive CD4 cells.
 While overlooked in the original tutorial, the marker-based nature of cellpypes revealed this.
 This is a good example for *cellpype*’s